PlumpMath/node-uvccam/README.md

 	});

-### RaspiCam Constructor
+### UvcCam Constructor

-The RaspiCam() constructor creates an object that can then be triggered to take a snapshot or start a timelapse or video recording.
+The UvcCam() constructor creates an object that can then be triggered to take a snapshot or start a timelapse or video recording.
 The constructor options mirror those offered by the raspistill and raspivideo commands provided by the Raspberry Pi Camera API.

-### RaspiCam Constructor Options for Photo and Timelapse
+### UvcCam Constructor Options for Photo and Timelapse

 #### Required